cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 Don't worry about the lack of uniqueness.
 No one does.

-> "Everything seems extremely difficult... until you realize that a Ph.D. is just another academic exercise."
+> "Everything seems extremely difficult... until you realize that a PhD is just another academic exercise."

-In summary, I firmly believe that a Ph.D. is an academic exercise.
+In summary, I firmly believe that a PhD is an academic exercise.
 It is a particular type of training to be a better professional in the future.
 If you disagree with me, let me know your reasons in the comments below 😉.